in

 Waiting line to enter the Museum

-We came to The Louvre during fashion week, so it was a nightmare to park.
-There was also at this time some sort of anti-pollution action which made every parking spaces around the museum unavailable.
-We littereally had to park 15 minutes away near the Opera Garnier to find a free spot and the trafic was terrible, stucked for 30 minutes in one street.
+We came to the Louvre during fashion week, so parking was a nightmare.
+There was also at this time some sort of anti-pollution action that made every parking space around the museum unavailable.
+We literally had to park 15 minutes away near the Opera Garnier to find a free spot, and the traffic was terrible; we were stuck for 30 minutes in one street.
 Do not go by car during fashion week.

-Once we parked, we went for a quick lunch in Saint-Anne street and walk to the main entrance of the Louvre.
-There, a guide saw us with the stroller and made us jump the line, I have to say the staff from Le Louvre is very concerned with the well being of Families and babies.
+Once we parked, we went for a quick lunch in Saint-Anne Street and walked to the main entrance of the Louvre.
+There, a guide saw us with the stroller and made us jump the line.
+I have to say the staff at Le Louvre is very concerned with the well-being of families and babies.

-I would recommend you to buy your tickets online to skip both the lines outside and inside to buy the tickets.
-We didn’t too much time but we were lucky.
-If we wouldn’t have a child we would have waited a very long time.
+I would recommend that you buy your tickets online to skip both the lines outside and inside to buy the tickets.
+We didn’t have too much time, but we were lucky.
+If we didn’t have a child, we would have waited a very long time.

 Price of admission

-One ticket is 15 euros and of course babies are free to enter in the Museum.
-Once you get your ticket inside you can get a map in the main area under the Pyramide.
-The maps comes in the most used languages : French, English, Chinese, Arabic, etc. Of course no Vietnamese map but obviously they can’t produce as much maps as there are languages.
+One ticket is 15 euros, and of course, babies are free to enter the museum.
+Once you get your ticket inside, you can get a map in the main area under the pyramid.
+The maps come in the most commonly used languages: French, English, Chinese, Arabic, etc. Of course there is no Vietnamese map, but obviously they can’t produce as many maps as there are languages.

 Multiple spaces